khouka/ROS2_Middleware_Trail_Python_Turtle/ROS2/src/Trial_instructions.md

  ```
 You have now fully completed the msg and srv tasks.
 Whenever you open a new terminal make sure you source your ROS2 installation, `$ source/opt/ros/eloquent/setup.bash` and then inside your workspace run `$ . install/setup.bash`.

+* Checkpoint 1: The Build should be successful without any errors.
+Please direct to ROS2_Middleware_Trail_Python_Turtle/README.md for any questions or issues you encounter.